 V2G is still in trial stage.
 There are question marks over the impact on battery health of increased use and also the payback when you factor in the cost of the V2G enabled chargepoint.
 There are also very few cars that can currently communicate with the grid, so a lot depends on what big manufacturers do.
-VW keen to follow suit with a software update in 2022, which is dependent on the finalisation of a CCS2 plug standard to allow bidirectional charging.
+VW susggest they will make it possible with a software update soon, which is dependent on the finalisation of a CCS2 plug standard to allow bidirectional charging.

 What may come first is V2L (vehicle-to-load) which means supplying appliances in your own home (or anywhere you need power), rather than sending energy back to the grid.
 Hyundai and Kia introduced this in the Ioniq 5 and EV6, enabling owners to plug in to power devices like kettles and lights when camping, or recharge batteries in electric bikes and power tools.